 One of the primary challenges for ultralight overhead conveyor systems is their load capacity and durability.
 The use of lightweight materials, such as aluminum or plastic, may limit the maximum weight that can be transported.
 Heavy or bulky items may exceed the capacity of the system, requiring alternative handling methods (Aylak, Noche, et al., 2013).
-Furthermore, the durability of lightweight components may be a concern, particularly in demanding industrial environments.
-Rigorous testing and careful selection of materials are necessary to ensure that the system can withstand operational demands and maintain its longevity.
+Moreover, lightweight components' endurance could be a problem, especially in harsh industrial settings.
+In order to make sure that the system can sustain its longevity and endure operating demands, thorough testing and careful material selection are required.